 You know that a large number people in our country depend on agriculture.
 Most of them are small and medium farmers.
 There are also some large farmers with high incomes.
 However, all agricultural income is exempted from tax.
-Similarly, a large section of people in the country earn very low income whether people who could be paying income tax is small.
+Similarly, a large section of people in the country earn very low income whether from trade or running small shops or providing labour.
+The income of these people would be below the limit for income tax.
+Thus, the percentage of total number of people who could be paying income tax is small.

 Even this small percentage of people from a large population implies that tax has to be collected from a sizable number of people.
-For example, in 1997 the incomes of 114 lakh individuals were assessed for income tax.
+For example, in the incomes of around 280 lakhs of individual were assessed for income tax.
 They would be living in different places in the country.
 Collecting income tax is not easy.
 There are many hurdles.
 Many people do not disclose their entire income or show it to be less than what it actually is.
 This income, which is kept hidden, is known as black money.